 Can you briefly tell us about your breastfeeding story and reveal how you came to ShaktiMat?

-Anne: The social media made me aware of the ShaktiMat at that time.
-So many positive reviews, there must be something to it, I thought to myself and wanted the ShaktiMat for Christmas.
-I am a handball player and love to go jogging, currently I am taking a break of course.
-Before I got pregnant, I used the mat to come down and relax in the evening after training sessions.
-My head was still wide awake from the workout and the ShaktiMat helped me to switch off and fall asleep faster.
-I've been using the mat for almost two years now (I didn't use it in the third trimester of pregnancy) and I just keep noticing how good this time out does me.
+Anne: Social media drew my attention to the ShaktiMat back then.
+So many positive reviews, there must be something to it, I thought to myself and asked for the ShaktiMat for Christmas.
+I'm a handball player and love jogging, but I'm currently taking a break.
+Before my pregnancy, I used the mat to wind down and relax after training sessions in the evening.
+My head was still so wide awake from training and the ShaktiMat helped me to switch off and fall asleep more quickly.
+I've been using the mat for almost two years now (I didn't use it in the third trimester of my pregnancy) and I always realize how good this time out is for me.

 "For me, using the ShaktiMat feels like a short vacation."